porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/button/button.design.md

 <p-button variant="primary">Some label</p-button>

-Button with color fill in Porsche Red.
+A button with a color fill in Porsche Red.
 This type is only to be used for one or two high-priority actions within the page, in order to give the user the best guidance possible.

 ### 2. Secondary